 Open Group Settings: This setting allows you to select multiple cameras and apply the settings you are about to make to multiple Motion Detectors at the same time.
 This is good if you want the same pre-record or sensitivity on multiple cameras.
-I personally don’t use this.

 Enabled: In this mode, the motion will be monitored and if motion is detected that meets all criteria you have selected below, then the Motion Detector will allow the video source to continue to the next module in the chain.

-Skipping: In this mode, the Motion Detector doesn’t perform any checking and just passes on the video source to the next module, can be used for testing modules after this module.
+Ignored: In this mode, the Motion Detector doesn’t perform any checking and just passes on the video source to the next module, can be used for testing modules after this module.

-Disabled: In this mode, the Motion Detector doesn’t perform any checking and will never pass on the video source to the next module.
+Enable: In this mode, the Motion Detector doesn’t perform any checking and will never pass on the video source to the next module.

 Post record: You set the post record to be the time in seconds you want the recording to continue after the movement has stopped.
-Normally I would have this set to about 30 seconds, this way if a subject just stands still for a short period it will still capture this in one video.

 Detection Method: Using the example above this is just how the two images are compared, in this case, it is the first and second image.
 Most people keep this set at Compare Adjacent Frames.